Share this publication

 How to get to La Ceiba?

 You can fly to La Ceiba as there is an airport located on the western side of the city, Golosón International Airport, also known as La Ceiba Airport.
 The airport has domestic flights going to most major Honduran cities, as well as international flights to George Town in the Cayman Islands, and Montreal.
+To get a quote for a flight click here.

 Alternatively, you can take a bus from San Pedro Sula, which takes about 3-4 hours.